RohanWork/empoyee-rest/README.md

-Certainly!
-Here's a sample README file description repository that includes a brief overview of your Spring Boot project for employee management with a focus on the table structure:
+README file description repository that includes a brief overview of your Spring Boot project for employee management (CRUD) with a focus on the table structure:

 ---